 The next hearing is scheduled for Thursday, according to defense lawyers.

 The magistrates’ court that initially heard the case imposed restrictions on what the news media can report about events in court.

 That practice is common in rape cases in India to protect the victim’s identity, and the magistrate said it was also necessary out of concern for the suspects’ safety amid intense media coverage and widespread anger.

 Authorities have not released the name of the dead woman, but Indian protesters have been calling her Damini, which means “lightning” in Hindi.

 “Damini” is also a 1993 Bollywood film whose lead female character fights for a housemaid, a victim of sexual assault.

 The events have also focused the attention of the Indian news media on attacks against women around the huge country.
 Newspapers and television stations have been reporting other shocking rape allegations on an almost daily basis.

-In one of the most recent examples, police in the eastern state of Odisha arrested six men after they were accused of gang-raping a 25-year-old woman Sunday as she was on her way home from visiting her brother at a hospital.
+In one of the most recent examples, police in the eastern state of Odisha arrested six men over accusations they gang raped a 25-year-old woman on Sunday as she was on her way home from visiting her brother in a hospital.